Speak to a roofing and cladding insurance specialist or get a quote built around height risk, weather exposure and commercial building-envelope work.

 • Storm and incomplete-weatherproofing exposure while jobs remain in progress.

-• Falling materials and third-party injury concerns.
+• Falling materials, dropped tools and third-party injury concerns.

 • Water ingress and internal damage allegations after installation work.